PE & Sport Premium

 - The raised status of PE and sport has had a huge impact on the school house system and children’s sense of belonging.

-At Wellington Primary, we are committed to further improving our sports provision and as such, will be continuing to monitor the impact this funding has in our school very closely during the 2016/2017 academic year.
+At Wellington Primary, we are committed to further improving our sports provision and as such, will be continuing to monitor the impact this premium has in our school very closely during the 2018/2019 academic year.